ramblingsofadev/docs/application-builders.md

 <h2 id="basics">Basics</h2>

-Aphiria comes with an easy way to centrally configure your application logic, eg bootstrappers, routes, console commands, and exception handlers.
+Aphiria comes with an easy way to centrally configure your application logic, eg bootstrappers, routes, console commands, exception handlers, and validators.
 It even lets you centralize the configuration of entire [modules](#modules) of code.

 <h3 id="application-builders-vs-bootstrappers">Application Builders vs Bootstrappers</h3>